We all start trading for one reason - to make money.

-I often find that most wannabe traders don’t have a clue as to what to expect in terms of profit from the market.
-Yet there they go, investing their hard earned money day in and day out.
-Unfortunately most of you are going to learn the hard way – hell I did.
+I often find that most wannabe traders don't have a clue as to what to expect in terms of profit from the market.
+There they go, investing their hard earned money day in and day out.
+Unfortunately, most of you are going to learn the hard way - hell I did.

 Need Help Making Realistic Goals?